-My baby is squirming or kicking legs while bottle-feeding
+Why is my baby squirming or kicking legs while bottle-feeding?

 Burping your baby before and after every feeding will help relieve some of their discomforts, and gently massaging your baby’s back after feeding may also help to relieve some of the gas.

 What if my baby isn’t swallowing milk from the bottle?

 If your baby isn’t swallowing milk from the bottle, you may want to double-check the nipple to see if there is damage and make sure it is the correct size.
 Your baby may not be getting enough milk or may not be able to pull any milk out on their own.